 The Complete Bushfire Safety Book and Essential Bushfire Safety Tips.

-need to be aware which aspect of houses lead most to the most destruction: not
+which aspect of houses lead most to the most destruction: not the fire front,

 CFA Victoria endorses Essential Bushfire Safety Tips: ‘This is truly an outstanding achievement and a book that certainly could help save lives within the community.
 The information and advice provided within the book is especially appreciated and valued as a reference document.’